 Through this structured approach, the model is agile, flexible, and responsive to changes in both demand and threat.

-We offer Social Intelligence portal access options to suit a variety of needs and budgets, from members of the general public paying the price of a Sunday paper once a month, to political parties and large entities who can buy group access to advanced portal services at an extremely reasonable cost.
+We offer Social Intelligence portal access options to suit a variety of needs and budgets, from members of the general public to political parties and large entities.

 Whether you want to win an election or simply be better informed, we believe the playing field should be level for everyone.